Each committee is responsible for a different area of regulation…

 Be a part of something big…

 All things considered, the ACAO cannot function without the hard work and dedication of volunteers.
 We have an office staff, but The ACAO is by and large a self-regulated body of opticians.
 Consequently, we still need members to take on the roles and responsibilities that help our non-profit organization run smoothly.
-Therefore, if you would like to serve on a committee, please contact our Volunteer Coordinator, Julie Therou.
+Therefore, if you would like to serve on a committee, please contact our Volunteer Coordinator, Ruta Nuguse.
 If you would like to learn more about volunteer positions, or otherwise get involved, check out our Volunteer page.